gruvw/tiny-tower-help/content/others/_index.md

 There are different ways to manage multiple towers depending on the device you are using.

-Android - You have several options such as Samsung Secure Folder, Xiaomi Dual Apps, Parallel Space or App Cloner.
+* **Android** - You have several options such as Samsung Secure Folder, Xiaomi Dual Apps, Parallel Space or App Cloner.
-PC - Use an emulator like Nox or Bluestacks to simulate a new Android phone. iOS - There is not yet a known way to use multiple towers on iOS other than using multiple devices.
+* **PC** - Use an emulator like Nox or Bluestacks to simulate a new Android phone.
+* **IOS** - There is not yet a known way to use multiple towers on iOS other than using multiple devices.

 ## Useful Apps